if communication cannot be established with a plane from the ground, a military aircraft with radar and cameras is sent up to make a visual inspection

 When flight MH370 made its turn and flew back towards Malaysian territory, at least 4 nations' military were aware that something was seriously wrong - Vietnam, Thailand, Malaysia and Japan.
 And, within the next half hour, that list grew to include Indonesia and others.

 When the now unidentified aircraft turned back towards Malaysia and appeared on the Malaysian military's primary radar, standard operating procedure compelled the radar operators to scramble a fighter(s) to intercept the intruder.

 What the military pilot saw, filmed and reported was enough for the Prime Minister with the concurrence of his defense minister to instruct the pilot to do whatever was necessary to keep that plane from flying south towards the capital.
 The Thai military was also not going to allow Flight MH370 to fly north and approach its more populated areas.
-And with sufficient challanges from the two militaries, Flight MH370 was forced along a narrow airlane between northerm Malaysia and southern Thailand from the Gulf of Thailand to the Strait of Malacca.
+And with sufficient challenges from the two forces, Flight MH370 was forced along a narrow air-lane between northern Malaysia and southern Thailand from the Gulf of Thailand to the Strait of Malacca.

-It has been suggested that before Flight MH370 left Malaysian airspace, it decended to an altitude of approximately 5,000 feet so the copilot could make a call to his fiancee.
-This also permitted whoever now controlled Flight MH370 to retreive something from the passenger area, which because of its de-pressurized state could only be accomplished, if the plane flew at a low altitude.
+It has been suggested that before Flight MH370 left Malaysian airspace, it descended to an altitude of approximately 5,000 feet so the copilot could make a call to his fiancee.
+This also permitted whoever now controlled Flight MH370 to retrieve something from the passenger area, which because of its de-pressurized state could only be accomplished, if the plane flew at a low altitude.

 the Suspension of Disbelief

 Everyone grows up and passes through a stage of magical thinking and a belief in fairy tales.